Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 The warnings from the stripe.js toasts.js and sendinblue.js are caused by unused variables however these are called from outside of the script, on the html and so this is not an issue.

-Thw warnings from the qty-box.js are from teh if/else loops where teh code cycles and finds teh values already defined, this is nto a problem as it will overwrite any previous values and during testing this preformed well.
+Thw warnings from the qty-box.js are from the if/else loops where the code cycles and finds the values already defined, this is nto a problem as it will overwrite any previous values and during testing this preformed well.

 <details><summary>Theme Switch</summary>
 <img src="documentation/validation/js/theme.jpg">